dianatataru/Timema-SV-Methods/README.md

 ### merge syri.out to evaluate shared inversions

 I have output from syri pairwise alignments and sv calling (syri.out described here https://schneebergerlab.github.io/syri/fileformat.html) from seven different genomes aligned to the reference.
 They are located in their own folders: syri/syri_TsrGSH2_${QRY}/syri.out.
-I will write an R script to run with sbatch that loops through these files and finds all inversions (TYPE=INV, INVTR, INVDP), and then evaluates a threshold of overlap in reference position to call inversions the same by:
+I will write an R script to run with sbatch that loops through these files and finds all inversions (TYPE=INV, INVTR, INVDP):

-1) calculate the ideal overlap by where the genomes intersect in number of shared inversions
-2) use that ideal overlap to merge relevant inversions across comparisons and keep unique inversions, summarize the number of shared and unique inversions for every genome/chromosome and all genomes, and make:
-	a) a histogram of inversion sizes
-	b) a plot that shows length of inversion and frequency across genomes

-R script ```analyze_syri_inversions.R```:
+R script ```group_syri_inversions.R```:

 ```
 #!/usr/bin/env Rscript
-# Analyze inversions from syri pairwise alignments across
+# Group inversions from syri pairwise alignments across
 # multiple query genomes vs. a common reference.
 #
 # Usage: Rscript analyze_syri_inversions.R